erendn/todo-manager/README.md

 @demirhansevim -> Register and Login page development

-@iserdardursun -> Responive UI development
+@iserdardursun -> Responsive UI development

 ## Use Cases
+* Register
+* Log in
+* Log out
+* Create to-do list
+* Add list element to a to-do list
+* Delete list element from a to-do list
+* Edit list element of a to-do list